cloudify-cosmo/getcloudify.org/guide/3.1/reference-openstack-manager.md

   - A router which connects the internal network to the external network, for connectivity between the Cloudify manager and the outside world.
   - A floating IP for the Cloudify manager machine.
   - A server which will host the Cloudify manager.
-  - Two security groups, one for the Cloudify manager machine, and another for Cloudify agent machines.
+  - Two security groups, one for the Cloudify manager machine and another for Cloudify agent machines.
-  - Two keypairs, one for the Cloudify manager machine, and another for Cloudify agent machines.
+  - Two keypairs, one for the Cloudify manager machine and another for Cloudify agent machines.

 # Nodes